 Rimac has built up a solid track record of creating extremely powerful electric setups in the roughly 10 years since founder Mate Rimac started his venture, and it is this technology that Pininfarina now has access to.

 Next, the company got itself nice new headquarters in the Bavarian capital of Munich.
-This area of Germany is home to many automobile and general engineering and technology companies, giving Pininfarina easy access to a huge talent pool while still staying relatively close to its home country of Italy.
+This area of Germany is home to many automobile and general engineering and technology companies, giving Automobili Pininfarina easy access to a huge talent pool.
 A number of high-level staff appointments finally complete the setup for this ambitious venture.
 Christian Jung is joining the company as chief technical officer, bringing with him a treasure trove of experience that includes working on the Mission E project as Porsche’s director for e-mobility systems design and spending time in the US with the EV startup Faraday Future.

 Peter Tutzer, the second senior hire that was just announced, has an equally impressive résumé.
 Next to being the chief engineer for Porsche’s race car program in the past, Tutzer also worked on the Pagani Zonda and was one of the key people in the development of the Bugatti Veyron.
 He joins as senior technical adviser.
 To round things out—and to ensure that the car can be tested properly—the newly formed venture has hired Nick Heidfeld as development driver.
 With two decades of motorsport experience under his belt, including racing in the all-electric Formula E series, the 41-year-old German seems like the perfect choice for the job.

-This new brand of Italian supercars, officially called Automobili Pininfarina, is actually owned by Indian automaker Mahindra & Mahindra Ltd., which adds considerable commercial firepower to the proceedings and should make things a whole lot easier when it comes to challenges like global distribution.
+This new brand of high-performance cars is actually owned by Indian automaker Mahindra & Mahindra Ltd., which adds considerable commercial firepower to the proceedings and should make things a whole lot easier when it comes to challenges like global distribution.
 With the foundations laid, all this latest hypercar manufacturer has to do now is deliver the goods.
 Market launch is planned for 2020, which leaves us enough time to play the lottery and win enough money for what will undoubtedly be a pretty pricey car.